Sadko: Historical parallels

-Sadko may be based on a certain Sotko Sytinich (or Sedko Sitinits), who is mentioned in the Novgorod First Chronicle as the patron of the stone Church of Boris and Gleb built in the Novgorodian Detinets in 1167.
+Sadko may be based on a certain Sotko Sytinich (Сотко Сытиничь or Sodko Sytinets, Содко Сытинець), who is mentioned in the Novgorod First Chronicle as the patron of the Church of Boris and Gleb in the Novgorodian Detinets built in 1167 (not preserved).

 Adaptations

-This tale attracted the attention of several authors in the 19th century with the rise of the Slavophile movement and served as a basis for a number of derived works, most notably the poem "Sadko" by Alexei Tolstoy (written 1871–1872); additionally notable the 1898 opera entitled Садко (Sadko) composed by Nikolai Rimsky-Korsakov, who also wrote the Libretto.
-In 1952, Aleksandr Ptushko directed a live action film based on the opera entitled Садко (Sadko).
+This tale attracted the attention of several authors in the 19th century with the rise of the Slavophile movement and served as a basis for a number of derived works, most notably the poem "Sadko" by Alexei Tolstoy (written 1871–1872); additionally notable the 1898 opera entitled Sadko composed by Nikolai Rimsky-Korsakov, who also wrote the libretto.
+In 1952, Aleksandr Ptushko directed a live action film based on the opera, also entitled Sadko.
 A shortened and heavily modified version of this film was dubbed and entitled The Magic Voyage of Sinbad in 1962; later spoofed on Mystery Science Theater 3000 and released on DVD by Shout!
 Factory in 2011.
 In 2018, an animated adaption was released.

 The 1953 Soviet biopic Rimsky-Korsakov features pieces of the opera.

-The 1952 original film adaption Sadko (Садко) by Mosfilm studio was released on DVD in February 2004 by the Russian Cinema Council (Ruscico), as noted on the Mosfilm website.
+The 1952 original film adaption Sadko was released on DVD in February 2004 by the Russian Cinema Council (Ruscico), as noted on the Mosfilm website.